 National Science Bee

 The National Science Bee is a quiz competition for individual students, testing knowledge of all aspects of science at a grade-appropriate level.
 For students competing in the Varsity & Junior Varsity Division, the National Science Bee consists of two stages.
-The first, or Qualifying Stage, consists of either a 50 question multiple choice National Qualifying Exam, or competition at our regional National Science Bee events.
-The second stage is the National Championships, which will take place on Saturday-Sunday, April 26-27, 2025 in Arlington, VA.
-The regional National Science Bee events and the National Championships are both entirely buzzer-based quiz competitions.
+The first, or Qualifying Stage, consists either of a 50 question multiple choice National Qualifying Exam, or a National Science Bee Regional Tournament.
+The second stage is the National Championships, which will take place on Saturday-Sunday, April 25-26, 2026 in Arlington, VA.
+The National Championships is entirely a buzzer-based quiz competition.

 • Eligibility: Students in 11th and 12th Grade are eligible to compete in the Varsity Division.
 Students in 10th graders and younger are eligible to compete in the Junior Varsity Division.
-It is not permitted for younger students to play in the Varsity Division.
+It is not permitted for younger students to play in the Varsity Division, but it is permitted for students in 8th grade and younger are welcome to compete in the Junior Varsity Division in addition to the Middle & Elementary School Divisions of the National Science Bee for which they are also eligible.

 • Competitors: Individual students.
-The National Championships require qualification through the National Qualifying Exams or Online National Qualifying Tournament.
+The National Championships require qualification through the National Qualifying Exams or Regional Tournaments.

 • Competition Style: Multiple choice exam or buzzer-based quiz tournament at the Regional level.
 Buzzer-based quiz tournament at the National Championships.